JetRichardLee/JetRichardLee.github.io/_pages/about.md

 Services
 ======
-Conference Reviewer at NeruIPS (2025).
+Conference Reviewer at NeurIPS (2025).